 lines extending left to right across the screen.
 The information shown

 in the plot areas and the data bar varies with sampling rate.
 At high

 sampling rates, the yellow data bar at the top left of the screen, shows

 only the sample number and the maximum number of cases.
 At slower

-sampling rates, it shows the sample number, time, percent
+sampling rates, the data bar shows the sample number, the time, the percent

 is selected, a small window in the first channel's plot area shows the current